Transport in Eritrea: Railways

 There are no rail links with adjacent countries.

 Highways

 The Eritrean highway system is named according to the road classification.
 The three levels of classification are: primary (P), secondary (S), and tertiary (T).
 The lowest level road is tertiary and serves local interests.
-Typically they are improved earth roads which are occasionally paved.
+Typically they are improved earth roads that are occasionally paved.
 During the wet seasons these roads typically become impassable.
 The next higher level road is a secondary road and typically is a single-layered asphalt road that connects district capitals together and those to the regional capitals.
-Roads that are considered primary roads are those that are fully asphalted (throughout their entire length) and in general they carry traffic between all the major towns in Eritrea.
+Roads that are considered primary roads are those that are fully covered with asphalt (throughout their entire length), and, in general, they carry traffic between all the major towns in Eritrea.